wolf8196/Mercury/README.md

 Mercury - the messenger of the gods - a small and simple service, that takes templates, renders them, and sends emails to provided address(es).

 ## Prerequisites
-Rest api uses .Net Core 2.1;
+Rest api uses .Net Core 2.1.

-Core functionality projects use .Net Standart 2.0;
+Core functionality projects use .Net Standart 2.0.

-Service assumes that network is secure;
+Service assumes that network is secure.

 ## Usage